 Loading...

-Small-Town Feel Meets Big-City Bachata — 15 Minutes East via I-70
+Small-Town Feel Meets Big-City Bachata — Right Here in Wheat Ridge

 Free parking · Evening classes · All levels · No partner needed

 Wheat Ridge is one of those rare metro Denver towns that still feels like a town.
 The Carnation Festival in August, the old-school strip along 38th Ave, Crown Hill Park for morning walks, that small-business feel along Wadsworth — this isn't the suburbs trying to imitate Denver.
 It's its own place.
-But "its own place" doesn't include a dedicated bachata studio, and that's where we come in.
+And now it has its own dedicated bachata studio, right here at 6708 W 44th Ave.

 What Wheat Ridge dancers tell us they love: it's close enough that bachata can be a Tuesday-night thing, not a special expedition.
-You drive 15 minutes after dinner, dance for an hour, drive home, you're in bed by 10:30.
-The drive is short enough that the friction never adds up — and consistency is everything when learning to dance.
+You're here in a few minutes after dinner, dance for an hour, and you're home before you know it.
+When the studio is this close, the friction never adds up — and consistency is everything when learning to dance.

-From Applewood or West Wheat Ridge: Take 32nd Ave east.
-Straight shot through Highland Park toward our area.
-About 18 minutes door to door, no highway needed.
+From Applewood or West Wheat Ridge: Take 32nd or 44th Ave east toward Pierce St. A straight shot, about 8–10 minutes, no highway needed.

 From the Edgewater border: You're practically already there.
-Take 26th or Colfax east.
-12 minutes when traffic is light.
+Take Sheridan or Harlan north, then west to 44th & Pierce.
+About 8 minutes when traffic is light.

 Free parking: Unlike trying to find a spot in Olde Town Arvada or Tennyson on a Friday night, we have our own lot.
 Pull in, park, walk in.
 Done.